-1 • element of life at HCC, the College desires to train students in the area of electronic stewardship.
+Digital Information.
+As a part of the discipleship •element of life at HCC, the College desires to train students in the area of electronic stewardship.
 In order to help facilitate this training, the following guidelines for personal electronic devices are observed: